 Following a preventive maintenance plan will help keep your vehicle out of the repair shop.
 When you do have to call a mechanic, having this information will be a big help to him by saving him diagnostic time.
 This by the way can end up saving you money.

 If you ever have doubts about what a mechanic has told you, get a second opinion.
-After all, no one knows your vehicle, like you do, once you know your vehicle, talking to your mechanic will be easy.
+After all, no one knows your vehicle, like you do, once you know your vehicle and you use these tips on how to talk to your mechanic, getting your car fixed will be easy.